k3nfalt/k3nfalt.github.io/source/content/about/_index.md

 ---

 Hi!
 I am an Assistant Professor at [Skoltech][4] and a Senior Research Scientist/Team Leader at [AIRI][3].
 I work on modern optimization and machine learning tasks.
 Previously, I defended my Ph.D. thesis at Higher School of Economics with my former supervisor, [Professor Alexander Gasnikov][2].
-I was a postdoctoral fellow at KAUST, Visual Computing Center, working together with [Professor Peter Richtárik][1].
+I was a Postdoctoral Fellow at KAUST, Visual Computing Center, working together with [Professor Peter Richtárik][1].

 I also worked at Yandex Self-Driving Cars, Perception team, where I developed real-time computer vision algorithms for self-driving cars.